-There are a lot of different scenarios that can materialize in home poker games, poker tournaments or cash games so we’ll do our best to walk you through the most common all in situations you’ll find.
+There are a lot of different scenarios that can materialize in home poker games, poker tournaments or cash games.
+So we’ll do our best to walk you through the most common all in situations you’ll find.

 We’ve also created the perfect tool to end any confusion about side pots and all ins in your poker home games – the Side Pot Calculator.
 Just enter the numbers into the calculator and it does all the work for you, explaining who wins what amount from the pot.

 If you’re still confused about all-in situations from time to time, you’re not alone.
 Any specific questions you might have let us know in the comments below and we’ll do our best to solve the dilemma for you.
 Read more: